Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Gradient descent for stochastic optimization

 \begin{remark} There are two types of asymptotic analyses in the set up.
-One type is to employ continuous differential equations to model discrete sequences generated from gradient descent algorithms, which is associated with $\delta$ treated as step size between consecutive sequence points.
+One type is to employ continuous differential equations to model discrete sequences generated from the gradient descent algorithms, which is associated with $\delta$ treated as the step size between consecutive sequence points.
 Another type involves the use of random objective functions in stochastic optimization, which are estimated from sample data of size $n$.
-We refer the first and second types as computational (modeling) and statistical asymptotics, respectively.
-The computational asymptotic analysis is that for each $n$, differential equations (\ref{GD-c2}) and (\ref{equ-3})[or (\ref{GD-c2-1}) and (\ref{equ-3-1})] provide continuous solutions as the limits of discrete sequences generated from algorithms (\ref{min-GD2}) and (\ref{min-Nest2}), respectively, when $\delta$ is allowed to go to zero.
-Theorem \ref{thm-1} provides the statistical asymptotic analysis to describe the behavior difference between the data based solutions $X^n(t)$ and the true solutions $X(t)$, as the sample size $n$ goes to infinity.
+We refer the first and second types as computational and statistical asymptotics, respectively.
+The computational asymptotic analysis is that for each $n$, the ordinary differential equations (\ref{GD-c2}) and (\ref{equ-3})[or (\ref{GD-c2-1}) and (\ref{equ-3-1})] provide continuous solutions as the limits of discrete sequences generated from the algorithms (\ref{min-GD2}) and (\ref{min-Nest2}), respectively, when $\delta$ is allowed to go to zero.
+Theorem \ref{thm-1} provides the statistical asymptotic analysis to describe the behavior difference between the sample gradient flow $X^n(t)$ and the population gradient flow $X(t)$, as the sample size $n$ goes to infinity.
 Theorem \ref{thm-1-1} involves both types of asymptotics and shows that as $\delta \rightarrow 0$ and $n \rightarrow \infty$, $x^n_\delta(t) - X^n(t)$ is of order $\delta^{1/2}$.
-As a computational modeling parameter, $\delta$ can be any arbitrary sequence approaching zero, and we may let it depend on $n$ and choose $\delta=\delta_n$ that goes to zero fast enough so that $x^n_{\delta_n}(t) - X^n(t)$ is of order smaller than $n^{-1/2}$.
+It is easy to choose $(n, \delta)$ so that $x^n_{\delta_n}(t) - X^n(t)$ is of order smaller than $n^{-1/2}$.
 Then $x^n_{\delta_n}(t)$ has the same asymptotic distribution $V(t)$ as $X^n(t)$.

 \end{remark}